Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 The second stop of the 5-day itinerary in Bali for first-timers is the Tegallalang Rice Terrace, where you can find all the rice field swings made famous on Instagram.
 I counted 5 or 7 swings.

-Also, I was a bit disappointed, because all the rice was already harvested (and they have 3 crops per year).
-It was not my lucky month, I guess.
+Also, I was a bit disappointed because all the rice had already been harvested (and they have 3 crops per year).
+It was not my lucky month.
 Nevertheless, it was beautiful there!

 Tip: Don’t linger around too much during the rainy season, especially on a cloudy day!
-The rain started as we were waiting for the car to pick us up.
+The rain started as we waited for the car to pick us up.

 Bali Pulina